ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Fast and slow update rings can be configured and assigned to different groups or users or devices allow early adopters to provide a level of validation before all users are provided with updates.

 When deploying a hybrid solution, the software and patch updates of Windows devices should be considered.
-Other management solutions such as SCCM and Windows Server Update Service (WSUS) may be servicing the Windows devices for the updates hence duplicating processes.
+Other management solutions such as MECM and Windows Server Update Service (WSUS) may be servicing the Windows devices for the updates hence duplicating processes.

 Software Updates Design Decisions for all agencies and implementation types.